Terror follows those who let it into their hearts.

 Revenge is a Dish: Maurice has landed a dream job, chef for a rich couple on their yacht.
 The wife has carnal desires for him.
 Maurice has some carnal desires of his own. – Goodreads

 Note: We’re still working out the best way to do reviews on books that both of us have read.
 This is our first attempt at it.
 It’ll probably change as time goes on.
-Text in this color comes from GracieKat13. )
+(Text in this color are GracieKat’s thoughts on the stories)

 The titular story, Wrathbone, was a fantastically disturbing read.
 The unreliable narrator – was he crazy? wasn’t he? – was used to the fullest advantage here.
 That narration combined with Parent’s flair for describing mind-melting scenes of horror delivered pure awesomeness.
 Henry Rathbone was a figure I desperately wanted to save.
 I felt a surprising amount of pity for him rather quickly.
 I found myself actually hoping things would work out for the best for the family.
 (Which is unusual considering I’m normally happy to see lots of death.)